 Because lymphoma is often widespread, surgery alone is not usually appropriate.
 Untreated, the average survival time from diagnosis is about two months.
 This can be prolonged with chemotherapy (in some cases for 12 months or occasionally longer), although unfortunately not all lymphomas respond successfully.
 Survival expectations are something you should discuss with your veterinarian, as these differ depending on the part of the body affected.

 Many of the lumps that occur in the skin are benign and can be surgically removed.
 Occasionally, there may be obstacles to removal if the lump is very large, or in an area where repairing a surgical wound is difficult.
 This is something your veterinary surgeon will discuss.
 Unfortunately, there are some cancerous types that recur in the same place and a few that spread to other sites in the body.
 Biopsies may be helpful because if an aggressive tumor is identified, cutting out a larger area of skin may reduce the likelihood of recurrence or spread.

-Dogs have five breasts on each side of the tummy, visible as two rows of nipples, and tumors may occur in one or more.
-About half of these tumors are benign.
+Dogs have five breasts on each side of the tummy, visible as two rows of nipples, and tumors may occur in one or more with mammary carcinoma.
+About half of these mammary tumors are benign.
 The choices for surgery are removal of the lump alone, or removal of some or all of the rest of the breast tissue.
 Removing more tissue does not appear to prevent internal spread of cancers.
 These often spread to the lungs, so chest x-rays are advisable prior to surgery, although early spread may not be visible.
-If not already done, spaying a bitch at or after breast surgery may reduce the chance of recurrence.
+If not already done, spaying female dogs at or after breast surgery may reduce the chance of recurrence.